Z-siteA Companion to the Works of Louis Zukofsky

 39 The moneyed relation that tore from our family its sentimental veil: here and throughout the rest of this scene are numerous quotations or echoes of Marx and Engels, The Communist Manifesto, Part 1: “The bourgeoisie has torn away from the family its sentimental veil, and has reduced the family relation into a mere money relation” (trans.
 Samuel Moore).

 40 I see the ground on which your aunt stood has been drawn from under her feet.
-In place of old wants, new: adapted from The Communist Manifesto (see also 41): “The bourgeoisie has, through its exploitation of the world market, given a cosmopolitan character to production and consumption in every country.
+In place of old wants, new: the Doctor’s lines on this and the following page are largely adapted from Marx and Engels, The Communist Manifesto.
+LZ noted in 1965 that these were a fusion of Marx, Apollinaire, vaudeville and Lower East Side local color, although these latter sources are difficult to identify precisely.
+From The Communist Manifesto: “The bourgeoisie has, through its exploitation of the world market, given a cosmopolitan character to production and consumption in every country.
 To the great chagrin of reactionaries, it has drawn from under the feet of industry the national ground on which it stood.
 All old-established national industries have been destroyed or are daily being destroyed.
 They are dislodged by new industries, whose introduction becomes a life and death question for all civilized nations, by industries that no longer work up indigenous raw material, but raw material drawn from the remotest zones; industries whose products are consumed, not only at home, but in every quarter of the globe.
 In place of the old wants, satisfied by the production of the country, we find new wants, requiring for their satisfaction the products of distant lands and climes.
 In place of the old local and national seclusion and self-sufficiency, we have intercourse in every direction, universal inter-dependence of nations.
 And as in material, so also in intellectual production.
 The intellectual creations of individual nations become common property.
 National one-sidedness and narrow-mindedness become more and more impossible, and from the numerous national and local literatures, there arises a world literature” (trans.
 Samuel Moore).

 40 Arise damned of earth!: from the first line of the Internationale; see note at 33.